 Answer: Maybe.
 Having your own gear is nice as noted above, but make SURE it is appropriate for the absolute coldest place on Earth.
 Which leads us to….A CAUTIONARY TALE ABOUT GEAR:

-The moral of this story is not to trust sentiment, salespeople, internet diaries, or even Antarctic veterans if they tell you they’ve got the one best answer to your “boots/glasses/mittens/underwear/hat/you name it” questions.
+The moral of this story is not to trust sentiment, salespeople, internet diaries, or even generic Antarctic veterans if they tell you they’ve got the one best answer to your “boots/glasses/mittens/underwear/hat/you name it” questions.
 Never limit your clothing options unless you really, really know what you’re doing.
-Everybody is different and if you’re not an ANSMET veteran, you can’t really know how your body will react to life on the East Antarctic Plateau.
+Everybody is different, everyone changes over time, and if you’re not an ANSMET veteran, you can’t really know how your body will react to life on the East Antarctic Plateau.

 Three things you can trust:

 (1) Having several clothing options (particularly for heads, hands and feet) always helps.